Skip to main content

 Confirm

-Deleting assets that are still referenced in code will break your app.
-Always check usage first.
+Deleting an asset that is still referenced in your code will cause broken images or missing files.
+Always check usage before deleting.

 Troubleshooting